Home » Cakes & Cupcakes » Sugar Free Moist Date Loaf

 • Mix Wet Ingredients: Whisk the oil and the egg directly into the softened dates with the soaking liquid.

-• Incorporate Dry Ingredients: Add the flour mixture and mix with a spatula or wooden spoon until incorporated and no pockets or streaks of flour remain, ensuring not to over-mix.
+• Incorporate Dry Ingredients: Add the flour, baking soda, baking powder and the salt.
+Gently mix with a spatula or wooden spoon until incorporated and no pockets or streaks of flour remain, ensuring not to over-mix.

 • Transfer Batter: Pour the batter into a prepared loaf tin, smoothing out the top.